petru-braha/VDS-library/readMe.md

 - GLFW library

 ### Notes:
-- read the md files in the following order:
-	1. README
-	2. wiki
-	3. log
+- it is recommended to consult the wiki pages
 - the focus of my study does not imply the development of containers and adaptors
 - my documentation is from: "Introduction to Algorithms" 4th by Leiserson, Stein, Rivest and Cormen
 - S.O.L.I.D. principles are respected